-D7-08.1 Abandoning Pipe In Place
+D7-08.1 Abandoning Pipe

-Any property owner who plans to demolish or remove any structure connected to the public storm drainage system shall notify the utility and complete a utility abandonment form prior to the commencement of such work.
+Any property owner who plans to demolish or remove any structure connected to the public storm drainage system shall notify the Utility and complete a utility abandonment form prior to the commencement of such work.

-Storm drainage pipe demolition shall be performed prior to removal of building foundation.
-The storm drainage pipe for each building shall be excavated and removed from the house connection to the property line or the main as specified by the Utility.
-The Contractor shall cap the end of the the storm drainage pipe to remain in place.
-Storm drainage pipe demolition shall be performed in the presence of the City of Bellevue Sewer Maintenance Engineering Technician (inspector).
-The inspector will inspect the stub to determine whether the storm drainage pipe can be re-used.
-If the inspector determines that the storm drainage pipe cannot be re-used, the property owner shall either abandon the storm drainage pipe or upgrade the portion of storm drainage pipe on private property through a storm drainage permit or through a storm system extension agreement.
-The City will be responsible for repair or replacement of the portion of the storm drainage pipe located within public rights-of-way and public easements.
+Storm drainage stub demolition shall be performed prior to removal of building foundation.
+The storm drainage stub for each building shall be capped at the property line or the storm main, as specified by the Utility.
+The Contractor shall cap the end of the the storm drainage stub to remain in place.

+Storm drainage stub demolition shall be performed in the presence of the City of Bellevue Storm Operations and Maintenance personnel .
+The technician will inspect the stub (6 inches or larger in diameter) to determine whether the storm drainage pipe can be re-used.
+If the Storm Operations and Maintenance personnel determines that the storm drainage stub cannot be reused, the property owner shall either abandon the storm drainage stub or upgrade the portion of storm drainage pipe on private property through a storm drainage permit or through a storm system extension agreement.

+The Utility will be responsible for repair or replacement of the storm drainage stub located within public rights-of-way and public easements.